janethw/Space_station/README.md

 is the config attribute of the Flask object

 ### Debug mode in Config.
-Documentation recommends setting Debug mode at runtime rather than hard coding it into the config.py.
+Documentation recommends setting Debug mode at runtime using 'flask run' rather than hard coding it into the config.py.
 Therefore, debug setting removed from config.py.
 ```bash
 flask --app hello run --debug